Updated: July 3, 2019

 Johnson & Johnson Risperdal Settlement

-The case alleged that a Johnson & Johnson subsidiary promoted Risperdal to treat anxiety, agitation, confusion, and hostility in elderly dementia patients.
-At the time the company’s misdeeds occurred, Risperdal was only approved for treating schizophrenia.
-According to government prosecutors, Risperdal put elderly patients at increased risk of stroke.
+The case alleged that a Johnson & Johnson subsidiary promoted Risperdal to treat anxiety, agitation, confusion, and hostility in elderly dementia patients, despite only being approved for schizophrenia.
+Prosecutors argued that Risperdal put elderly patients at increased risk of stroke.